Aura vs. LifeLock 2026: Robust Features vs. Maximum Insurance Premiums

 Read LifeLock Review

-Aura and LifeLock both offer web-based portals, so you don’t have to worry about being able to log in on your device via an app.
-Aura’s mobile apps for device security work on all operating systems, but you’ll only get the VPN and not the antivirus on iOS.
-(However, a lot of security apps aren't iOS compatible because of Apple's built-in security features.)
+Aura and LifeLock both offer web-based portals, so you can log in from any device without relying on an app.
+Aura’s mobile apps for device security work on all operating systems, but you’ll only get the VPN, not the antivirus, on iOS.
+(However, many security apps aren't iOS compatible because of Apple's built-in security features.)

-Both services offer 24/7 support via support guides, as well as a phone number you can call.
-The 24/7 support via phone appears to be more geared towards assisting with an identity theft complaint and less towards general troubleshooting.
+Both services offer 24/7 support via support guides and a phone number you can call.
+The 24/7 phone support appears to be more geared toward assisting with identity theft complaints than toward general troubleshooting.
 For that, it’s suggested you reach out to the chat boxes.

 LifeLock's chat is available 24/7, while Aura's chat is only available Monday through Friday, from 9 a.m. to 6 p.m.
 EST. If your preferred support is via chat, you will likely prefer LifeLock.